Spikan/JSIncremental/README.md

 # Soda Clicker Pro! 🥤

-A delightful idle game inspired by Soda Drinker Pro, featuring soda clicking, upgrades, and a TempleOS God tribute feature honoring Terry A. Davis.
+A delightful idle game inspired by Soda Drinker Pro, featuring soda clicking, upgrades, and a divine oracle feature that draws wisdom from sacred texts.

 ## 🚀 Features